Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

 The Common Carp is one of the most abundant and widely distributed fish in Iowa.
-They were initially introduced into our waters from Europe more than a century ago, and since that time this fish has naturalized into nearly all waters.
-They occur in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
+They were initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
+They live in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
 They are least common in coldwater streams and farm ponds.

 Carp are omnivorous feeders, taking both vegetable and animal matter in their diet.
 Aquatic insects, crustaceans, and small mollusks make up the bulk of their forage.
 They are particularly fond of tender roots and shoots of young aquatic plants and often "root-up" large quantities of vegetation and silt in their search for food.